XerorBattler/Henrys-Moste-Potente-Potions/README.md

 | Henry's        | Your Speech goes up by 7, you can complete skill books much faster, and you get a 50% boost to earned experience for 2 days. |

 ### Notes
-- If you have a perk that allows for mistakes (or brew between 00:00-04:30 with the **Dark Arts Apprentice** perk), you can skip the step of raising and lowering the **Cauldron**, immediately adding **x1 Belladonna** instead.
+- If you have a perk that allows for mistakes (or brew between 00:00-04:30 with the **Dark Arts Apprentice** perk), you can skip the step of raising and lowering the **Cauldron**, immediately adding **x1 Rulík** instead.
 This gives x1 less than normal.

 ---